Amazon Web Services Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from AWS, you must specify AWS as a SAML resource in AuthPoint and you must add an IdP portal resource.
-You must also assign an access policy for the AWS resource and the IdP portal resource to the user group(s) that must authenticate to log in.
+You must also create a Zero Trust authentication policy for the AWS resource and the IdP portal resource to determine which users can authenticate and log in to these resources and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint